-Dogs on “room rest” will recover better if they have a regular daily routine.
-If your dog knows what to expect, then he or she will feel that bit calmer.
+Dogs on room rest will recover better if they have a regular daily routine.
+If your dog knows what to expect, they will feel that bit calmer.
 A regular routine can also help avoid practical problems involving sleep and toileting.

 A GOOD DAILY ROUTINE FOR THE RECOVERING DOG